google/jetpack-camera-app/.gemini/styleguide.md

     * **When Tests are Missing:** If a PR introduces a significant feature or modifies logic without corresponding tests, flag this omission.
 Suggest a name for a new test class (e.g., `NewFeatureViewModelTest`) and outline what it should verify (e.g., "This test should check that the UI state updates correctly when the user performs X action").
     * **When Tests are Present in the PR:** If new or modified tests are included, review them for thoroughness.
 Check for coverage of happy paths, failure scenarios, and relevant edge cases.
     * **Analysis of Existing Tests:** Identify existing test files in the target branch that are relevant to the code being changed in the PR but were **not** modified.
 Analyze these files to see if the PR introduces new logic that is not covered.
 If you find coverage gaps, cite the filename (e.g., `ExistingViewModelTest.kt`) and suggest specific test cases to add (e.g., "Consider adding a test case here to handle the new `XYZ` state introduced in the PR.").
+    * **Descriptive Test Names:** Test function names must be clear, descriptive, and follow a consistent pattern.

 6.  **Documentation Sync**
     * **Check for necessary updates:** Analyze if the PR's changes (e.g., adding a new feature, changing build logic, deprecating functionality) require updates to `README.md` or other documentation files.